Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/instance-methods.md

 ### !callout-info

-## Instances of a Class do not share State but they do share Behavior
+## Instances of a Class Do Not Share State but They Do Share Behavior

 As we've been learning, the two building-blocks of a class are **state** (ie. its attributes) and **behavior** (ie. its methods).